Override CRUD Behavior and Add Custom Endpoints#

 return await self.save_object(obj)

 self.request is the live FastAPI Request. self.session is the injected async SQLAlchemy session.
-Both are available in every handler.
+Both are available in every method.

 if obj.locked: